kleimaj/multiSelect.js/README.md

 </select>
 ```

-* 1 It's essential that you name the class `multi` and set an initial option to `selected`, `disabled`, this will act as the placeholder value
+* It's essential that you name the class `multi` and set an initial option to `selected`, `disabled`, this will act as the placeholder value.

 ## Support